yesh2612/student-webdev-labs/reflection.md

 4) Were there other exercises that might have helped you learn this week’s topic a little better?
 A) I'm gradually becoming more familiar with its properties.
 The exercises assigned this week have been particularly informative, enhancing my understanding of CSS.
 I find this exercise to be an excellent learning tool.

+05-CSS-grid Lab Exercise
+1) Were you able to complete the exercises on your own, or did you use the videos or the solutions for help?
+A) I found the implementation of grids and sorting techniques to be unfamiliar, so I turned to the instructional videos available on Canvas.
+Through these resources, I gained a practical understanding of how to implement these concepts effectively.

+2. How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?
+A) Exploring grids was a fresh learning experience for me, and the exercises served as an excellent introduction to this topic.
+Through practicing sorting grids and making adjustments, I gained valuable insights and a solid foundation in this area.

+3. Was there something that you wish had been explained better?
+A) The instructional videos provided a comprehensive explanation of the topic, leaving me with little uncertainty.
+I feel confident that I've grasped the concepts thoroughly and didn't encounter any significant challenges in understanding the material presented.

+4) Were there other exercises that might have helped you learn this week’s topic a little better?
+A) I'm steadily gaining familiarity with the properties, thanks to the exercises assigned this week.
+Utilizing these exercises as a learning tool has been immensely beneficial to my progress.
+06-bootstrap Lab Exercise
+1. Were you able to complete the exercises on your own, or did you use the videos or the solutions for help?
+A) I used the playlist available on Canvas for guidance as I began exploring a new topic.
+The lecture videos, combined with practical exercises, enhanced my basic understanding of Bootstrap and solidified my grasp of the subject.

+2. How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?
+A) Each Bootstrap exercise was beneficial, and every task contributed to increasing my knowledge in the subject.

+3. Was there something that you wish had been explained better?
+A) I found the lecture videos to clearly elucidate the concepts.
+Initially, applying these concepts in practice was difficult, but repeatedly watching the lectures and attempting the exercises multiple times aided in developing a thorough understanding of the material.

+4)  Were there other exercises that might have helped you learn this week’s topic a little better?
+A) Being new to the topic, the four exercises provided a deeper insight into the subject for me.
+I found enjoyment in completing these tasks.
 ### Accessibility
 01-HTML Lab Exercise